THE ADVERTISING INDUSTRY REFORM PROCLAMATION

 (c) Evidence of share subscription and distribution.

-- Names and details of management staff.
-This shall include but will not be limited to:
+(iii) Names and details of management staff.
+This shall include but will not

 (b) Details and evidence of working experience of management staff.